 Lemony Almond Flour Muffins have a moist crumb and a lightly sweet and lemony flavor.
 Almond flour adds mild nuttiness, and makes this recipe gluten-free!
 Perfect drizzled with this simple lemon glaze.

 Since I’ve been living in France, I’ve adopted the 4pm custom of goûter, or afternoon snack.
 (Or, let’s be honest, le goûter is just giving me permission for my usual rummaging through the pantry in the late afternoon.)
-Sometimes I grab a handful of granola or roasted almonds, and not infrequently I head straight to my favorite brand of French potato chips (keeping it real here).
-Sometimes though, I’m craving something just a little sweet to go with a cup of tea or a Turmeric Latte.
+Often I’m craving something just a little sweet to go with a cup of tea or a Turmeric Latte.
 I seem to feel better with less gluten in my system, so I love having a gluten-free option around for when those sweet cravings hit.
 These Lemony Almond Flour Muffins hit the mark perfectly.

 1. Preheat oven to 375 degrees Fahrenheit or 190 degrees Celsius.